 - Practice questions/problems around the topic to pick up speed

 The GMAT Verbal Section is comprised of 41 questions that cover grammar, reading, and analytical questions to be answered within 75 minutes.
 The objective of this section is to assess your prowess over written English, your ability to analyze arguments, and your reading ability.
 Typically, you should expect about 14 to 15 questions each dealing with sentence correction and critical reasoning and approximately 12 questions testing your reading comprehension.

 The scores for the verbal section are given from 0 to 60 although it is virtually impossible to score above 44.
 It is equally rare to see a score below 9 in this section, too.
 For incomplete tests, the scoring is done on the basis of the number of questions answered provided all sections have some attempted answers.
 However, do note that unanswered questions will dramatically reduce your overall score.
 The GMAT scoring algorithm also factors in the difficulty levels of the questions answered.

 Basics of Preparing for the Verbal Section

 Developing a strong command over the language from various sources known for elevated English is a good strategy to scoring well in this section.
 Good choices would be newspapers like the New York Times, classics, or well-written modern fiction.
 Pick up reading material that has correct, idiomatic language.

 Daily preparation is necessary to score well on the GMAT, and this applies to the Verbal Section, as well.
-Use the official materials to study for the test, and take up one section per day so that you can have a complete and clear understand of all the concepts before you move on to the next.
+Use the official materials to study for the test, and take up one section per day so that you can have a complete and clear understanding of all the concepts before you move on to the next.
 However, it is important to revisit the previously studied sections periodically to firmly entrench the information in your mind.
 Give more attention to the areas where you score the least during your practice tests.
 Regular, consistent practice is critical, and you should set aside a specific time of the day every day to improve your ability to score in this section.

 The Basic Principles of the Verbal Section